gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **device IO threads**

-    Every source and sink have its own IO thread which reads or writes samples, implements clocking, and maintains latency.
+    Every source and sink, except filter sources and sinks, have its own IO thread which reads or writes samples, implements clocking and maintains latency.

 The communication between threads is done via messages.
 Each thread installs a thread message queue (`pa_thead_mq` which uses `pa_asyncmsgq`) to handle asynchronous messages for message objects (`pa_msgobject`).

-There are two types of message objects:
+There are three types of message objects:

-* Sources and sinks are message objects with a dedicated IO thread, which handles both IO and asynchronous messages.
+* Sources and sinks, except filter sources and sinks, are message objects with a dedicated IO thread, which handles both IO and asynchronous messages.

+* Filter sources and sinks don't have a dedicated thread.
+They are running inside the IO thread of the master source or sink.

-* Other message objects, including source outputs and sink inputs, don't have a dedicated thread.
+* Other message objects, including source outputs and sink inputs, don't have a dedicated thread as well.
 They all share the core event loop thread which handles asynchronous messages sent to them.

 ### Memory